Beyond the Competition

 iGEM STRATEGY RETREAT: ENGAGING THE COMMUNITY

 February 22 - 23, 2017

-This year, the staff members of iGEM Headquarters participated in our first two-day iGEM Strategy Meeting from February 22 - 23 in Granada, Spain.
-We invited over 20 leading experts in synthetic biology from Europe, North America, and Asia to join us for this inaugural meeting.
+iGEM hosted its first global strategy meeting in Granada, Spain in February, 2017.
+Over 20 leading experts in synthetic biology from Europe, North America, and Asia joined iGEM headquarters for this inaugural meeting.

-With the goal of understanding regional dynamics, we invited all of our participants to openly discuss their experiences, with a focus on the challenges they’ve faced and any concerns they have for synthetic biology overall and iGEM in particular.
+With the goal of understanding regional dynamics, all participants were invited to discuss their experiences and views about iGEM and synthetic biology overall.
 This sharing of local views lead to both a heightened appreciation of the challenges our teams encounter and a greater awareness of situational concerns that iGEM should consider in the future.

 UN BIODIVERSITY CONFERENCE

 The UN Biodiversity Conference took place in Cancun Mexico from 2 - 17 December, 2016.
 Over 7,000 participants from 170 countries and over 400 organizations came together to combine efforts to protect biodiversity on a global scale.
 The Cartagena and the Nagoya protocols were an essential component of this meeting as these two crucial international agreements strive for the safe and fair use of genetic resources.